-Although this book describes the administration of the Sun Fire B10n content load balancing blade at the lowest possible level, you may want to approach system integration (that is via CLI and scripting), it is certainly possible and desirable to achieve higher levels of integration abstraction with other Sun software products like N1 deployment, and SunOne Web and Portal Servers.
+Although this book describes the administration of the Sun Fire B10n blade at the lowest possible level, you may want to approach system integration (that is via CLI and scripting), it is certainly possible and desirable to achieve higher levels of integration abstraction with other Sun software products like N1 deployment, and SunOne Web and Portal Servers.

-When considering system integration, the main Sun Fire B10n content load balancing blade considerations are:
+When considering system integration, the main Sun Fire B10n blade considerations are:

-- Sun Fire B10n content load balancing blade includes a specialized Layer 7 classifier engine, therefore there is no performance penalty for defining services at Layer 7 versus Layer 4. - Layer 7 semantics may be used for either persistence (cookies) or content structure (URL), or both. - Using Layer 7 semantics with HTTP 1.1 requires the content to be accessible from any of the servers in the server group, as HTTP load balancing occurs on TCP connection boundaries rather than request boundaries.
+- Sun Fire B10n blade includes a specialized Layer 7 classifier engine, therefore there is no performance penalty for defining services at Layer 7 versus Layer 4. - Layer 7 semantics may be used for either persistence (cookies) or content structure (URL), or both. - Using Layer 7 semantics with HTTP 1.1 requires the content to be accessible from any of the servers in the server group, as HTTP load balancing occurs on TCP connection boundaries rather than request boundaries.